 Despite this, average rents have failed to keep up with inflation since the mid-1990s.
 While house prices rose by an average of 6.3% from 2000 to 2008, rents rose by an average of only 2.5% over the same period.
 However in recent years, the gap has been narrowing because of the continuous decline in house prices.

-Despite the low interest rates Italy’s mortgage market is still small, with outstanding mortgages worth 22% of GDP in 2016, less than half of EU 28’s average of 47.1% of GDP, according to the European Mortgage Federation (EMF).
-However outstanding mortgages have risen from only 7% of GDP in 1997.
+Italy’s mortgage market is still small, with outstanding mortgages equivalent to less than 22% of GDP in 2019, less than half of EU 28’s average of about 47% of GDP, based on estimates by the Global Property Guide.

-That mortgage market’s small size means interest rate reductions tend to have a relatively small effect on the Italian housing market, even though that though 50% of housing loans were variable rate in 2015.
+That mortgage market’s small size means interest rate reductions tend to have a relatively small effect on the Italian housing market, even though about 50% of housing loans were variable rate.

-Most Italians are home-owners.
-In 2016, around 80% of the country’s total households were owner-occupiers, an increase from 59% of total households in 1980, according to ISTAT figures.
+In 2019, around 72.4% of the country’s total households were owner-occupiers, an increase from 59% of total households in 1980, according to Eurostat figures.

 Sardinia and Sicily have most owner-occupiers, at around 84.1%.
-TThe South and North-West regions have relatively lower rates of owner-occupiers at 78.7% and 77.7%, respectively.
+The South and North-West regions have relatively lower rates of owner-occupiers at 78.7% and 77.7%, respectively.